 In 2016 Enterprise Nation scales up its Go Global campaign to run five missions and deliver year-round content on how to enter new markets.
 The first mission is to Dublin on 10 and 11 March.
-Places are now open for a mission that will particularly appeal to companies in the food, fashion, footwear and homeware sectors.
+Places are now open for a mission that will particularly appeal to companies in the food and drink sectors.

 Ireland imports more from the UK than any other country.
-It is the UK’s largest export market in food and drink, and second largest market in clothing, fashion and footwear.
+It is the UK’s largest export market for food and drink.
 Ireland is an ideal first step to exporting for UK companies.
 Will it be yours?

-Join us for a two day/one night mission to meet tech titans who will show how to leverage social media platforms to go global, meet with pre-selected Irish companies looking for the products and services you offer, hear from successful Irish entrepreneurs and meet buyers in the food, fashion and homewares sectors.
+Join us for a two day/one night mission to meet tech titans who will show how to leverage social media platforms to go global, meet with pre-selected Irish companies looking for the products and services you offer, hear from successful Irish entrepreneurs and meet buyers in the food and drink sectors.

 Go Global Dublin: The programme

 Thursday 10 March 2016

 10.20am Arrive at Dublin airport

 1.00pm Visit to Facebook